Here is what I use on a day to day basis (updated : June 16, 2014):

 Microsoft XBOX ONE(s)

 I was fortunate enough to win an Xbox One from a contest that PepsiCo ran with their Mountain Dew, Doritos and Pepsi brands.
-The unit arrived late December.
-I also have my satellite television going through the Xbox.
+The unit arrived late December 2013.

 There are two Play Station 3 devices in my house.
-Both are for playing games (mostly the Call of Duty series) but one is connected to my television that is used as an entertainment center.
+Both are for playing games (mostly the Call of Duty series).
 This PS3 is connected to a Western Digital My Book World Edition via a network connection for my own content and I also use it to watch NetFlix (Canada).

 Two (2) Bell ExpressVu 9242 HD PVRs